Back to California

 What This Bill Does

-• Requires hospitals, doctors, and labs to inform patients when they report a cancer case to the state health department.
+• Requires hospitals, doctors, and labs to send a letter within five business days telling patients that their case has been reported to the state health department.

 Who It Names or Affects